-Darning needles are large, heavy duty hand sewing needles with elongated eyes to hold heavy thread.
+Darning needles are large, heavy-duty hand sewing needles with elongated eyes to hold the heavy thread.
 They typically feature blunt points and thick shafts which makes them rugged enough to use on heavier fabrics such as wool.

 Needles for Hand Quilting

 Several types of hand sewing needles are suitable for quilting, applique, and decorative work.
 These usually include:

 - Betweens: Needles used in the art of quilting range in size from size 0 through size 12.
 The ones most often used for this purpose are called between.
 They’re shorter, finer needles used for delicate handiwork.
 Because they’re shorter than the average needle, they go faster through large projects such as king-size quilts.

 - Big Eye Quilting: These are quilting needles, similar to betweens, but with a large eye for easy threading.
 Big eye quilting needles are available in sizes 10 and 11.